JohnathanPi/Visual-ML/README.md

 # :dna:About:

-   * The web apps frontend is made using MHTL,CSS and JavaScript.
+   * The web apps frontend is made using HTML, CSS and JavaScript.
 The graph itself is visualized using chart-js.
 The backend server uses Node.js (express) to run python scripts that run the models and send the results back to the frontend (through the server), where the new data is processed and pushed to the chart.